bruno-chavez/restedancestor/README.md

 Requires Go to be installed on your machine.
 You can install Go from [here](https://golang.org/doc/install).

-The [Gorilla mux](https://github.com/gorilla/mux) package is also needed if building from source, be sure to install it before installing `restedancestor`.

 Once installed, and with a correctly configured GOPATH, on a terminal type:

 ```